Home > Men's Soccer Recruiting > Illinois > Washington, IL > Washington Community High School > Osric Alig

 I have been passionate about soccer since I began playing when I was four years old.
 I know you have probably heard this a lot, but let me tell you how I’m different.
 Since I first began playing, I would watch Premiere League and World Cup games and play them on repeat.
 And I wouldn’t just watch to see who would win, I would study the teams, the moves, the players, the positions, the formations, all of the details.
 I would even imagine that I was the manager.
 I wanted to learn as much as I could about the tactics and strategies.
 The more I learned about the game of soccer, the more I loved everything about it.
 As I grew older and the sizes of my soccer teams grew, I continued to look for ways to learn, compete, and play at the highest level possible.
 I played on the most competitive teams and my abilities and game IQ turned me into a utility player.
 I understood the job of each of the positions and I would go wherever I was needed to help my team win.
 I became skilled and experienced in every position.
 I even trained as a field player and a goalie.

-I am currently in my senior year of high school at Washington Community High School in Washington, Illinois.
+For my senior year of high school I attended Washington Community High School in Washington, Illinois.
 You will not find very many high school sports statistics for me because I have lived in Germany for the last three and a half years, and right up to less than two weeks before school started.
 They don’t do competitive sports in the German schools.
 I knew this when my father received an offer with his job to move overseas.
 He asked if I would be okay with moving and missing all of my high school years.
 Even though I knew it would be challenging, I wanted the experience.
 I didn’t want to miss an opportunity to learn and train and play soccer in Germany with Germans.

 Playing soccer in Germany was my greatest challenge and became one of my greatest achievements.
 A few months after moving to Germany I suffered an injury and tore my hip tendon.
 I couldn’t train or play for almost six months and I was crushed.
 But I knew it was just an obstacle I would need to overcome.
 I didn’t want to lose my momentum, so I used that as an opportunity to come back even stronger mentally and physically.
 Plus I decided to triple my lessons with my German language tutor.
 When I finished therapy I began training with a coach-trainer who works with the national teams.
 He saw my potential and referred me to a strength training program that was also used by professional Bundesliga players.
 I even met a few players when I was there.
 I was determined and the strength trainers were impressed with my progress.
 They introduced me to a private trainer for professional players who also believed I had a “spark that couldn’t be taught”.
 He wanted to work with me and he also let me practice and train with the mens team he coached.
 I was still too young to join the team without the right visa.
 I was so glad I crash-coursed my German, because I learned so much from him and he only spoke in German.
 I felt rewarded for my work when I attended a camp and I was recruited to join a Landesliga team in Mannheim, SC Pfingstberg-Hochstätt.
 I was regularly in their starting eleven for the next four seasons.
 That higher level of competition was exactly what I was looking for and I enjoyed playing with others who understood the game like I did.
 And I was also glad again that I learned German because many did not speak English, especially the referees.